FestuMiles/online-voting-system-backend/structure.md

 ## Typical Source Structure

 > *Note: The following folders are commonly found in Node.js/Express/Mongoose projects.
-Adjust based on your actual directory structure.*
+This is the actual directory structure we are using.*

 ```
 online-voting-system-backend/